Hong Kong flagNearest office: Hong KongCall now +852 2116 1333

 2. Pensioner: Requires a monthly pension of at least USD 1,000 from abroad.

-3. Investor: Requires a minimum investment of USD 150,000 in real estate, businesses, or government-approved projects in :contentReference[oaicite:1]{index=1}.
+3. Investor: Requires a minimum investment of USD 150,000 in real estate, businesses, or government-approved projects

-Costa Rica Residency Permit application process
+Costa rica residency permit application process

 1. Gather essential documentation including birth certificate, criminal record, marriage certificate, passport copy, passport photographs, consular registration, and power of attorney